and1hof/BMP-Editor/README.md

 A BMP image editor with several built-in filters for modifying 16, 24 and 32 bit BMP image files.

 ### PREREQUISITES
-A Linux machine and at least one 16/24/32 bit BMP image file
+A Linux machine and at least one 16/24/32 bit BMP image file.

 ### GETTING STARTED
 Compile the software in C90 mode using the make-file provided.